-1.2 Player Team Assignment - Returning 6thand 5thgrade SVAA teams will first be assigned all players from their immediate past season roster.
+1.2.1 Flag Teams.
+Returning SVAA teams will first be assigned all players from their immediate past season roster.
 Any player who indicates a desire not to continue as part of his immediate prior year team will be placed on another team at the League President's discretion.
-(Recruiting players from one team to another is strictly prohibited and offending individual(s) will be subject to review by the Rules Infraction Committee for disciplinary action, including being banned from further participation in all SVAA programs, as the Board may choose.)
+(Recruiting players from one team to another is strictly prohibited and offending individual(s) will be subject to review by the Rules Infraction Committee for disciplinary action, including being banned from further participation in all SVAA programs.)
 Teams will be formed using school boundaries where possible in all leagues.

-Absent the prior consent of the Sports Commissioner, teams will have a maximum of 19 players and a minimum of 16 players, plus any player(s)having to move up a league because they weigh more than the maximum for their grade and added to a team at the League President's discretion.
-To ensure a reasonable player balance, the League President may assign players to teams as needed.
-4th grade teams will be treated as new teams and formed by the League President according to elementary school boundaries.
+Absent the prior consent of the Sports Commissioner, teams will have a maximum of 14 players and a minimum of 10 players.
+To ensure a reasonable player balance among teams, the League President may assign players to teams as needed, subject to the player limit set forth in rule 6.5.1.

-Surplus players will be assigned to the closest team that has a roster of less than 19.
+Surplus players will be assigned to the closest team that has a roster of less than the maximum.
 The League President shall make every effort to maintain a balanced number of players on all teams in the league.

-Private school players will be placed on teams according to the school they would normally attend if they attended a RISD school unless there are sufficient players to form a separate team from that private school or a nucleus from such school.
+Private school players will be placed on teams according to the school they would normally attend if they attended a RISD school unless there are sufficient players to form a separate team from that private school or create a nucleus from such school.